tvoutsos19/foodhub/README.md

  1. The landing page should have a fourth level heading with the text 'help' in white text.
  1. The landing page should have a fourth level heading with the text 'Connect with us' in white text.
  1. The landing page should have a fourth level heading with the text 'Partner with us' in white text.
- 1. The landing page should have a list item with the text 'About Grubhub' in white text.
+ 1. The landing page should have a list item with the text 'About Foodhub' in white text.
  1. The landing page should have a list item with the text 'Our apps' in white text.
  1. The landing page should have a list item with the text 'Our blog' in white text.
  1. The landing page should have a list item with the text 'Careers' in white text.